victorcwai/flask-vuejs-template/README.md

 This template works with Heroku out of the box.
 Just make sure you run `npm run build` before pushing it to your Heroku repository.

+Change API url to your server's address in `app/client/app/src/store/backend.js`

 ### Heroku deployment